rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 ``$ sudo bngblaster-cli run.sock bgp-raw-update file update1.bgp``

-This allows in example to load a full table after session has started and manually trigger a series of changes using incremental updates files.
+This allows loading a full table after the BGP session has started and manually trigger a series of changes using incremental updates files.

-All BGP RAW update files are loaded once and can than be used by multiple sessions.
+All BGP RAW update files are loaded once and can then be used for multiple sessions.
 Meaning if two or more sessions reference the same file identified by file name, this file is loaded once into memory and used by multiple sessions.

-Therefore for incremental updates, it may makes sense to pre-load via ``bgp-raw-update-files`` configuration.
+Therefore for incremental updates, it may make sense to pre-load via ``bgp-raw-update-files`` configuration.

 .. code-block:: json